progmaticltd/homebox/docs/features.md

 The server installed is bind9.
 When activated, the server also publishes [SSHFP](https://en.wikipedia.org/wiki/SSHFP_record) records for extra security.

+## Single Packet Authorization port knocking

+SPA is essentially next generation port knocking.
+It is using encryption and HMAC keys, to open your firewall for an SSH connection.

+- Supports HMAC authenticated encryption for both Rijndael and GnuPG.
+- Replay attacks are detected and thwarted by SHA-256 digest comparison of valid incoming SPA packets.

+More details explained on the [Comprehensive Guide](http://www.cipherdyne.org/fwknop/docs/fwknop-tutorial.html).

 ## DNS automatic update

 If you are using Gandi as your DNS provider, the installation script can automatically